FalkTannhaeuser/Detectron.pytorch/README.md

 - **Keep certain keyword inputs on cpu**
   Official DataParallel will broadcast all the input Variables to GPUs.
 However, many rpn related computations are done in CPU, and it's unnecessary to put those related inputs on GPUs.
 - **Allow Different blob size for different GPU**
-  To save gpu memory, images are padded seperately for each gpu.
+  To save gpu memory, images are padded separately for each gpu.
 - **Work with returned value of dictionary type**

 ## Benchmark